 Converging the physical and digital: The Internet of Things for a holistic approach to security

-The Internet of Things describes physical devices that are connected to the Internet either directly or via a network interface.
+The Internet of Things describes physical devices connected to the Internet directly or via a network interface.
 Via sensors and control elements, they are usually controllable via a cloud-based application.
 IoT devices automatically collect and exchange data over a network via API – this is how they can communicate with each other in real-time.
 For security professionals, the Internet of Things signifies physical and digital convergence.
-Devices connected to the Internet of Things are not just new security tools but could be the catalyst for a security revolution.
-Networked systems and IoT devices offer powerful new sensing and management capabilities to create bonds between physical security systems such as video surveillance, access control, and alarm management that are connected to the Internet.
+Devices connected to the Internet of Things are new security tools and could catalyze a security revolution.
+Networked systems and IoT devices offer powerful new sensing and management capabilities to create bonds between physical security systems such as video surveillance, access control, and alarm management connected to the Internet.

 Take smart security cameras, for example.
-For many years, the video surveillance industry focused on connecting most systems to Internet Protocol (IP)-based networks.
+For years, the video surveillance industry focused on connecting most systems to Internet Protocol (IP)-based networks.
 With recent improvements in mobile networks, cloud technology, and readily available fiber backbone, the Internet of Things offers a holistic approach where networked systems and generated data are analyzed locally or in the cloud.
-This provides decision-makers with the information they need, when they need it, and in a fully customizable and easy-to-read interface.
+This gives decision-makers the necessary information they need in a fully customizable and easy-to-read interface.
 So smart surveillance cameras still record video streams, just like traditional cameras.
-However, the difference in IoT technology is that they do not require a human operator to look at the video footage to detect security incidents and alarm response teams accordingly.
+However, IoT technology does not require a human operator to look at the video footage to detect security incidents and alarm response teams accordingly.

-How is the Internet of Things creating benefits for security professionals' business operations?
+How does the Internet of Things benefit security professionals' business operations?

 Better-informed and faster decisions for response teams

 When it comes to security, every second counts.
-The main advantage of smart security devices connected to the Internet of Things is that they can process and share data faster than any human personnel.
+The main advantage of smart security devices connected to the Internet of Things is that they can process and share data faster than human personnel.
 As soon as a security incident occurs, IoT technology notifies the relevant parties automatically.
-In addition, emergency response teams can use the sensor-driven data collected from a variety of IoT devices to understand and process critical information before deciding to go on site.
+In addition, emergency response teams can use the sensor-driven data collected from various IoT devices to understand and process critical information before deciding to go on-site.
 Receiving accurate and secure information can thus improve security intervention teams' situational awareness and response time, helping them make the right decisions at the right time.